 Transitions between vegetation communities, or "ecotones," can be used to study climatic changes because the plants there are at the frontier of their physiological limits and are therefore most responsive to environmental change.
 Ecotones are quite varied in structure and in their sensitivity to environmental change.
 Theory suggests that the morphology of ecotones should be useful in predicting the effects of alteration in the environment.
 Unfortunately, the important studies of vegetation using remotely sensed imagery have universally concentrated on general features using crude scalar analyses.
-Exploratory research needs to be performed that will determine the feasibility of analyzing asserted in Satellite Earth Observation Programs 201911 (1) that will determine the feasibility of analyzing asserted in Satellite Earth Observation Programs 201911 (1) that will determine the feasibility of analyzing asserted in Satellite Earth Observation Programs 201911 (1) that we get attion to locate transitions and boundaries that are especially sensitive for detecting changes in the Earth's environment.
+Exploratory research needs to be performed that will determine the feasibility of analyzing satellite images of vegetation to locate transitions and boundaries that are especially sensitive for detecting changes in the Earth's environment.
 These structures are the "hot spots" at which climate- or pollution-induced change may first occur.
 For the study of ecotones, AVHRR and even Landsat MSS data will not have adequate spatial resolution.
 Spatial resolutions of 30 m or better, particularly those combined with the high spectral resolution that would be provided by an instrument such as HIRIS, will be required for this type of research as well.